 Royalty audit information

-The Territory Revenue Office (TRO) is responsible for the administration, compliance and enforcement of the Northern Territory mineral and petroleum regimes.
+The Territory Revenue Office (TRO) is responsible for the administration, compliance and enforcement of the Northern Territory (NT) mineral and petroleum regimes.
 In discharging that responsibility, the TRO is committed to the standards and values outlined in the TRO’s Taxpayer and Royalty Payer Charter.

 - a special audit project (to target specific problems or issues in legislation)

-- a legislated program
+- legislated program

 - risk-based selection (including industry trend analysis)